huertanix/arthackday-web/README.md

 Once you have postgres installed, you can manage postgres through the command line like some sort of ancient rite of passage or you can install pgAdmin.

-For OS X:
+For macOS:

-Go to http://www.pgadmin.org/download/macosx.php, download the latest dmg and follow the installer's instructions.
+Go to <http://www.pgadmin.org/download/macosx.php>, download the latest dmg and follow the installer's instructions.

 For Debian/Ubuntu: